Probate Q&A Series

 • Petition for probate and obtain letters testamentary or letters of administration (N.C.
 Gen. Stat. § 28A-13-1).

-• Improper withdrawals can trigger court-ordered surcharges and removal from estate administration.
+• Improper withdrawals can trigger liability to the estate and possible removal from estate administration.

 • Seek legal guidance early to protect assets and avoid personal liability.